Hilbert Curve Projection Distance for Distribution Comparison: Experiments

-\textbf{3D point cloud classification.} For low-dimensional data like 3D points, our HCP distance is superior to other distances in their classification tasks.
-We consider the ModelNet10 dataset~\citep{wu20153d} that contains around 5,000 CAD objects from 10 categories.
+For low-dimensional data like 3D points, our HCP distance is superior to other distances in their classification tasks.
+We consider the ModelNet10 dataset~\cite{wu20153d} that contains around 5,000 CAD objects from 10 categories.
 For each category, we randomly sample 50 objects for training and 30 object objects for testing.
-Following the work in~\citep{qi2017pointnet}, we randomly sample $n=500,2000$ points per object to get 3D point cloud data.
-We calculate the pair-wise distance between the point clouds w.r.t. different distance metrics, and then use the K-NN algorithm ($k=5$) to evaluate the classification accuracy on the testing set.
-Figure~\ref{fig:hist_3D} summarizes the averaged performance of each metric in 10 trials.
+Following the work in~\cite{qi2017pointnet}, we randomly sample $n=100,200,500,1000,2000$ points per object to get 3D point cloud data.
+We calculate the pairwise distance between the point clouds w.r.t. different distance metrics and then use the K-NN algorithm ($n_{neighbors}=5$) to evaluate the classification accuracy on the testing set.
+We used the RBF kernel for MMD, and we set the number of slices $n_s=10$ for SW, $n_s=10,T=7,\kappa=4$ for TSW.
+Here, $T$ is the predefined deepest level of the tree, $n_s$ is the number of slices and $\kappa$ is the number of clusters.
+Table~\ref{table:2} summarizes the averaged performance of each metric in 10 trials.
 Our HCP outperforms other distances on accuracy and requires the least amount of time.
-See Supplementary Material for more details and results.